-11.2.8 Linearizing a Piecewise Linear Function, Continuous Case units above a threshold.
+11.2.8 Linearizing a Piecewise Linear Function, Continuous Case

+The previous quantity discount example illustrated what is called an "all units discount".
+Sometimes, a vendor will instead quote an incremental units discount, in which the discount applies only to the units above a threshold.
 The following example illustrates.
 The first 1,000 liters of the product can be purchased for \$2 per liter.
 The price drops to \$1.90 per liter for units beyond 1000, \$1.80 for units above 3500, and \$1.75 for units beyond 5000.
 At most 7000 liters can be purchased.